soniaditya196/image_compression_using_jpeg/README.md

-# Image_compression_using_jpeg
-ITC end semester project. \
+# Image compression using jpeg

-This project compresses an image using jpeg compression method.
+This system compresses an image using jpeg compression method.